Skip to content

 Electric steam cracking enabled by RotoDynamic Reactor

-Innovative RotoDynamic Reactor™ (RDR), a pioneering technology in electric cracking, electrifies this previously fossil-heavy process, reducing process CO2 emissions by 100%.
+Innovative RotoDynamic Reactor™ (RDR), a pioneering technology in electric cracking, electrifies previously fossil-heavy steam cracking process, reducing process CO2 emissions by 100%.

-What’s more, we enable increased utilization of recycled and bio-based feedstocks, thereby further decreasing the lifecycle CO2 footprint of plastics.
+Moreover, the technology facilitates greater use of recycled and bio-based feedstocks, further lowering the lifecycle CO₂ footprint of plastics.

 Comparison